7/31/2024 Concluding July (link to here)

 Short-tailed Albatross, Westport offshore

 Within 10 minutes of leaving the murrelet we were motoring past a another group of Pink-footed Shearwaters when someone (I think it was Bill again) noticed a very large dark brown bird with a bright pink bill sitting on the water with them.
 Short-tailed Albatross!
-Our third mega-rarity in three hours, it was the rarest of the three albatrosses which breed in the North Pacific ocean and a bird which few people on the boat had ever seen.
-Phil cut the engine and we floated quietly in the company of the rare albatross for almost 15 minutes before the big bird got up, padded across the water and flapped heavily away.
+Our third mega-rarity in three hours, it is the rarest of the three albatrosses which breed in the North Pacific ocean and a bird which few people on the boat had ever seen.
+For Darchelle it was particularly exciting; prior to each of our past three trips she has named the Short-tailed Albatross as the bird she has most desired to see.

 Brown-headed Cowbird, Westport offshore